-Our process to identify the initial list of Associations to be reviewed yielded 51 organizations.
-Of that group, 32 organizations are primarily active within the U.S., and the remaining 19 are active overseas or have a global mandate.
+In 2022 we reviewed 64 organizations.
+The 2022 group includes 41 organizations which are primarily active within the U.S., and the remaining 23 are active overseas or have a global mandate.

 The complete list is shown in the table below: